Study Groups

 Tuesday Study Group

 The Tuesday Study group meets at the home of Charles and Amy Jordan.
-This group, led by Charlie, hosted by Amy has been meeting for over a decade.
+This group, led by Charlie, hosted by Amy has been meeting for fourteen years.
 Email cjordan@pearcelawgroup.com for more information, or to receive the Bible Study emails.

 Sunday Servers